qlu-lab/ORIGAMI/README.md

 # ORIGAMI
 `v1.0` Last update: 2020-10-27
 ## Introduction
-ORIGAMI is a framework to simulate pseudo siblings from parental genotype.
+ORIGAMI is a computational framework to simulate offspring genotypes using parental genetic data which uses state-of-the-art, sex-specific genetic maps to simulate recombination events in phased parental genomes.
+ORIGAMI takes parental VCF (or BCF) files as input and simulates offspring genotypes for the whole genome or a pre-specified list of SNPs.
+The output is PLINK file including simulated genotypes which are readily analyzable in various downstream applications.

 ## Dependency
-This software is developed both in Linux environments.
-The statistical computing software [R](https://www.r-project.org/) (>=3.5.1) and the following R packages are required for association tests:
+This software is developed using linux and R. The statistical computing software [R](https://www.r-project.org/) (>=3.5.1) and the following R packages are required for association tests:
 * [data.table](https://cran.r-project.org/web/packages/data.table/index.html) (>=1.11.8)
 * [dplyr](https://cran.r-project.org/web/packages/dplyr/index.html) (>=0.8.3)
 * [tidyverse](https://cran.r-project.org/web/packages/tidyverse/index.html) (>=1.2.1)